watem-sedem/watem-sedem/docs/calibration.rst

 Practical execution
 ===================

-CN-WS has a built-in calibration tool for WaTEM-SEDEM.
+CN-WS has a built-in calibration tool for WaTEM/SEDEM.
 First, the user has to make a set of input rasters for every catchment in the calibration dataset and has to define all the :ref:`options <choicespage>` that need to be used in the calibration and future model runs.
 In the ini-file for every catchment the user